 Eating a diet of fresh foods, devoid of preservatives and additives, may ease symptoms triggered by coexisting conditions such as irritable bowel syndrome (IBS).

 Buying organic food when possible is best, to avoid pesticides and chemicals.
 However, fresh is better than organic.
 So if you have to choose between local, fresh, and non-organic, and organic but wilting, go with fresh, and clean properly.

 Studies have linked caffeine to an imbalance of brain chemicals that control mood, and it is often linked with inadequate sleep and fatigue.
 Artificially and temporarily eliminating feelings of fatigue with stimulants like caffeine is tempting, but this approach does more harm than good in the long run.
 Though caffeine provides an initial boost of energy, it is no substitute for sleep and is likely to keep you awake when you need to rest.

 Try to avoid nightshade vegetables, such as tomatoes, potatoes, and eggplant, which may trigger arthritis and joint pain.

-Avoid Aspartame.
-The artificial sweetener found in some diet sodas and many sugar-free sweets is part of a chemical group called excitotoxins, which activate neurons that can increase your sensitivity.
+This artificial sweetener, found in some diet sodas and many sugar-free sweets, is part of a chemical group called excitotoxins, which activate neurons that can increase your sensitivity.

 Exercise is meditation in motion.
 If you really want to get out of your head, get in motion.
-Breaking a sweat each day increases your overall health and your sense of well-being.
-It is uplifting, elevating and offers some direct stress-busting benefits.
+Breaking a sweat each day increases your overall health and sense of well-being.
+It is uplifting, elevating, and offers some direct stress-busting benefits.